DineshR-45/habitwise-pro/README.md

 - 🔐 **User Accounts** — Sign up, log in, and keep your own private habit data
 - ☀️ **Dashboard** — KPI cards, progress rings, weekly bar chart, 30-day heatmap
+- 💬 **Daily Quote** — A new motivational quote every day to keep you going
+- 🎯 **Habit Goals** — Set a daily target (e.g. 8 glasses, 20 pages) with a progress bar
+- 🎵 **Sound Effects** — Satisfying chime every time you tick a habit done
 - ✅ **Habit Tracking** — Tick only today's habits.
 Past days auto-show ✗ if missed
 - 🔥 **Streak System** — Streaks reset to zero if you miss a day
 - ⏰ **Reminder Box** — Notifies you of unfinished habits every day